Written by: Yuchen He, MS

 You've probably heard of a weight loss plateau, when your weight loss efforts, despite being consistent, are no longer yielding the same results.
 In other words, you're still eating less and exercising, but have stopped losing weight.

-That’s because your body is constantly trying to maintain homeostasis, or equilibrium among all physiological processes.
+That’s because your body constantly tries to maintain homeostasis or equilibrium among all physiological processes.
 Both gaining and losing weight — even if intentional — tell your body that its equilibrium is off, and it tries to correct this.
-In fact, research indicates that your body will adjust its energy expenditure (i.e., “calories out”) proportionally in response to weight loss and reduced intake [10].
+Research indicates that your body will adjust its energy expenditure (i.e., “calories out”) proportionally in response to weight loss and reduced intake [10].
 It does this because it needs less energy to keep up basic metabolic functions when you have less body mass.

 The bottom line?
 CICO is a useful model for understanding the basics of energy balance, and a deficit will result in some amount of weight loss — but its usefulness stops there.